peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string name,
         string value);

  Adds a header field to the end of the message's header.
-Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

        <b>Parameters:</b>